snovity/mirage-giftwrapped/README.md

 ## Installation

-Copy the files from `vendor` folder to your Ember app `vendor` folder and add them to the vendor assets being built.
+Copy the files from `vendor` folder to your Ember app's `vendor` folder and add them to the vendor assets being built.

 Order in which files are added is not important.